peter-r-g/uMod.ScheduledMessages/README.md

-  "MissingPermission": "You do not have permission to use the '{0}' command!", "ScheduledMessagesAdded": "The message '{0}' has been added!", "ScheduledMessagesRemoved": "The message at position {0} has been removed!", "ScheduledMessagesShow": "These are the current messages:\n{0}", "ScheduledMessagesAvatarChanged": "Scheduled messages avatar has been changed to {0}!", "ScheduledMessagesIntervalChanged": "Scheduled messages interval has been changed to {0} seconds!",
+  "MissingPermission": "You do not have permission to use the '{0}' command!", "ScheduledMessagesAdded": "The message '{0}' has been added!", "ScheduledMessagesRemoved": "The message at position {0} has been removed!", "ScheduledMessagesEdited": "The message at position {0} has been changed to '{1}'", "ScheduledMessagesShow": "These are the current messages:\n{0}", "ScheduledMessagesAvatarChanged": "Scheduled messages avatar has been changed to {0}!", "ScheduledMessagesIntervalChanged": "Scheduled messages interval has been changed to {0} seconds!",